Operating Hours & Seasons

 Located on the corner of 2nd and Broadway in the Skagway Historic District in the former White Pass & Yukon Route depot.

 The visitor center is wheelchair accessible and service animals are welcome.
-There are public restrooms in the visitor center.
+There are public restrooms in the visitor center during the summer season.

 The yellow Administration building decorated for the 4th of July, with red, white, and blue banners hanging above the windows.
 People walking by and a crow perched on the top right.